 London boroughs are making a huge contribution in taking care of UASCs.
 According to official statistics, as of 31 March 2018 London boroughs were looking after 1,500 UASC – a third of unaccompanied children seeking asylum in England.

 Arrival in the UK

-Refugee and asylum-seeking children are also arriving with their families into the UK from outside of the European Union including the Middle East and North Africa Region under the Vulnerable Children Resettlement Scheme, and Syria under the Vulnerable Persons Resettlement Scheme.
+Refugee children (who do not have to go through the asylum process) are also arriving into the UK from the Middle East and North Africa Region under the Vulnerable Children Resettlement Scheme (VCRS).

 Accommodating UASCs in the UK – the Pan London Rota and the National Transfer Scheme (NTS)